BeyondTheClouds/enos/README.md

 runs, it will find the running job and use it.
 The job name can be specified in the YAML configuration file.

-#Run `./deploy.py -h` for a full list of command-line arguments.
+Run `./01_deploy_nodes.py -h` for a full list of command-line arguments.

 After the execution, the `./current` directory will contain some generated files (please note that `current` is a symbolic link toward the real directory